As traveling in arctic can not be improvised

 There is a lot to discover here on our arctic island: admire the northern lights, meet some fishermen, discover the Sami culture, taste Sami culinary specialties around a campfire inside the traditional Lavvu (Sami tent), BBQ or just have a chat or play in the whale house.
 After a day at sea, why not take advantage of our sauna and jacuzzi under the arctic lights?

-For wildlife enthusiasts, you can admire the flight of eagles, the families of otters who come regularly to our small port or the arctic foxes and stoats who visit us.
-We also have our reindeers that you can help us feed.
+For wildlife enthusiasts, you can admire the flight of eagles, the families of otters who come regularly to our small port or the otters and stoats who visit us.

 We have plenty of surprises in store for you to make your stay an exceptional one.

-We live North of the Fjord away of all, you will be living in a typical Norwegian shared house in a private room.
+We live North of the Fjord away of all, you will be living in a typical Norwegian shared house.
 Your meals will be shared in the “Whale House” all together in front of the Fjord and prepared by the best Sami chef Alfred 😉

 Beware there are NO shops, hotels, bars … only us 🙂